-Room Study: All students will have room study in the evening unless they are in supervised or supported study hall.
-In order to leave his room for any academic reason (i.e. meeting with a teacher for extra help, studying with another student in another dorm, going to the computer lab or Media Center), a student must have obtained a campus pass signed by the appropriate faculty member.
-All students in room study during Evening Study Hall (ESH) may sign out with their dorm parent to use the Media Center.
-All students using the Media Center must sign in and sign out unless they remain until the end of ESH.
+Room Study: All students will have room study in the evening unless they are in Evening Supported Study Hall (ESSH).
+In order to leave his room for any academic reason (i.e. meeting with a teacher for extra help, studying with another student in another dorm, going to the Media Center), a student must have obtained permission from both the dorm parent on duty and the faculty member from whom he is seeking help.
+All students in room study during evening study hall may sign out with their dorm parent to use the Media Center.
+All students using the Media Center must check in and out with the faculty member on duty.

-Evening Classroom Study Hall - Supported (ECSSH)
+Evening Supported Study Hall - (ESSH)

 Under the direction of the Director of Academic Resources, proctors are available in the evenings to help students who need support to maintain focus and productivity during the evening study period.
 Each night, Sunday through Thursday, a limited number of students are assisted with their work by the proctor of the study hall.
 The intent is for these proctors to oversee student organization, time on task, and completion of homework assignments.
-Students in ECSSH may use the Media Center beginning at 8:30 PM with a pass issued by their ECSSH teacher.
-They must check in with the adult in charge of ECSSH before going to the Media Center.
-There is an additional fee for ECSSH.